LIFE in Nantwich could get perilous

 were people and councillors of all political persuasions at the public meeting.

-Town Council are to call on Mr Burnside to delay any changes
+Town Council were to call on Mr Burnside to delay any changes

 until after the County Council's Health Scrutiny committee has had a chance to